AdamNettles/myretail/readme.md

 http://redsky.target.com/v2/pdp/tcin/13860428?excludes=taxonomy,price,promotion,bulk_ship,rating_and_review_reviews,rating_and_review_statistics,question_answer_statistics

-Reads pricing information from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.
+Reads currentPrice information from a NoSQL data store and combines it with the product id and name from the HTTP request into a single response.
 - BONUS: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.